lostinspacebar/lostinpottery/data/pots/vase-homer/vase-homer.md

 Chains were the last to go on.
 These were the simplest part of the process.

 For glazing, most of the donut is underglaze with a simple clear coat brushed on top.
 The inside is coated with *Clear* as well so the vase can have water in it.
+The chains only received a coat fo the black underglaze so they wouldn't fuse during the glaze fire and can still move.

 ### Mistakes